2020 Melbourne City Council election: Key dates

+Electoral system

+At the 2020 election, the Melbourne City Council electoral roll was composed of 55.1% business and out-of-the-area property owners, with local residents making up the remaining 44.9%.

 Candidates

-A total of 77 candidates nominated for the election, an increase of 19 from the 2016 election.
-There are 18 candidates for the Leadership Team positions of Lord Mayor and Deputy Lord Mayor running on 9 tickets, up from 14 candidates on 7 tickets in 2016.
-59 candidates have nominated for councillor positions, up from 44 in 2016.
+A total of 77 candidates nominated for the election, an increase of 19 from 2016.

+18 candidates ran for the Leadership Team positions of Lord Mayor and Deputy Lord Mayor running on 9 tickets, up from 14 candidates on 7 tickets in 2016.

+59 candidates nominated for councillor positions, up from 44 in 2016.

 Leadership Team

 Incumbent Lord Mayor and Deputy Lord Mayor are shown in bold text.
 Successful candidates are highlighted in the relevant colour.

 Councillors

-Sitting members are shown in bold text.
+Incumbent councillors are shown in bold text.
 Tickets that elected at least one councillor are highlighted in the relevant colour.
 Successful candidates are identified by an asterisk (*).